-When refuelling the cooker it is recommended that the logs are placed running front to back as in Figure 4 as this leads to the cleanest combustion.
+When refuelling the cooker it is recommended that the logs are placed running front to back as in Figure 12 as this leads to the cleanest combustion.

-Before lighting a full fire for the first time it is recommended that 3 smaller fires are lit first to ensure that any moisture is driven out.
+Before lighting a full fire in the cook stove for the first time it is recommended that 3 smaller fires are lit first to ensure that any moisture is driven out.